Contact Information

 Prerequisite(s)/Permission of Instructor: None

-Course Description/Notes: After trauma, we can find traces of the past in the way we see the world, in our behavior as we relate to others, and even in our genes.
+Brief Course Description/Notes: After trauma, we can find traces of the past in the way we see the world, in our behavior as we relate to others, and even in our genes.
 But what, exactly, is trauma?
 And what does it mean to be traumatized?
 This course examines the very nature of trauma from the perspectives of philosophy, psychology, and neuroscience.
 While looking critically at the history of the study of trauma, we will turn our focus on the ethical dimensions of understanding and treating trauma.
 What can we - and what ought we - to do about trauma and our troubled minds?
-Students pursing all majors are encouraged to take this course.
+Students pursuing all majors are encouraged to take this course.

-Instructor Name: Sydney Carr
+Instructor Name: Vickie Langohr

 Common Area Requirement(s) fulfilled: Social Science

-Program(s) Requirement(s) fulfilled: Political Science Major
+Program(s) Requirement(s) fulfilled: Political Science Elective

-Prerequisite(s)/Permission of Instructor: no prerequisites needed
+Prerequisite(s)/Permission of Instructor: POLS 100

-PSYC 221 Physiology and Behavior
+PSYC 221, Physiology and Behavior

 Instructor Name: Ruth McLeod